gregorsun/CANPiController/README.md

 This Demo gives an example of hardware and software setup for a basic CAN node with both periodic and response-driven transmissions, showcasing baud rate setup, message filtering, and RX and TX setup.

-#Debug with MLPAB PICkit4
+##Debug with MLPAB PICkit4

 The PCB connector J3 has not the same connection as the [PICkit4 Debugger](https://www.microchip.com/DevelopmentTools/ProductDetails/PartNO/PG164140)

-A cable with soldering on connector is needed to match the PICkit4
+A cable with soldering with connector is needed to match the PICkit4

 <img src="Images/PICkit4_StandardConnectionToTargetCircuitry.PNG" alt="PICkit4 Standard Connection To Target Circuitry"/>